djmsampson/layout2/tbx/layoutdoc/WhatIsGUILayoutToolbox.md

 # What is GUI Layout Toolbox?

-GUI Layout Toolbox provides a toolbox of MATLAB classes that allow for complex arrangement of graphical user interface elements within a figure window.
+GUI Layout Toolbox provides a toolbox of MATLAB&reg; classes that allow for complex arrangement of graphical user interface elements within a figure window.
 The main capabilities provided are:

 - Automatic element arrangement horizontally, vertically, or in grids
 - Ability to specify fixed sizes or resizing weights for each element